opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Reporting-Problems.md

 button selected by default.

 :::note
-You can also report a problem experienced with Enterprise Manager by going to the Enterprise Manager **Help** menu, clicking on **About OpCon/xps Enterprise Manager**, and selecting **Report Problem**.
+You can also report a problem experienced with Enterprise Manager by going to the Enterprise Manager **Help** menu, clicking on **About OpCon Enterprise Manager**, and selecting **Report Problem**.
 You would then proceed with Step 2 below.
 :::

 Click the **Next** button to advance to the **Choose Method** screen.